Going Back in Time

 Ketones are a type of fatty acids, which are a direct result of the liver breaking down protein to be converted into glucose.
 Ketones are a major source of energy for all major organs, especially the brain that is why people on the keto diet feel more focused and alert.

-Benefits of a keto diet:
+Benefits of a ketogenic diet:

 - Reduces body fat while maintaining muscle mass